 Carrie Meek, Florida’s First African-American Member of U.S. Congress since Reconstruction (1993-2002)

-The 1992 election of Florida Congresswoman Carrie P. Meek (1927-present) signaled the start of a new era in Florida politics: Meek would be Florida’s first African-American representative in U.S. Congress since Reconstruction.
+The 1992 election of Florida Congresswoman Carrie P. Meek (b.
+1927) signaled the start of a new era in Florida politics: Meek would be Florida’s first African-American representative in U.S. Congress since Reconstruction.
 Although the 19th amendment barred voter discrimination on the basis of sex, it did not address the longstanding tradition of racism at the polls.
-Not until the passage of the 24th Amendment in 1964, which outlawed poll taxes, and the Voting Rights Acts of 1965, which spurred the fair redrawing of congressional districts, could African-Americans in Florida legitimately participate in politics.
+The passage of the 24th Amendment in 1964, which outlawed poll taxes, and the Voting Rights Acts of 1965, which spurred the fair redrawing of congressional districts, helped combat this racism.
 Carrie Meek, the granddaughter of former slaves, would lead the way for a new generation of black politicians in Florida.

 Born in 1926, Meek grew up as the daughter of sharecroppers in the “black bottom” neighborhood of Tallahassee, receiving her education at the segregated Lincoln High School and Florida A&M University before earning a graduate degree from the University of Michigan.
-In 1961, the newly divorced mother of two accepted a teaching position at Miami-Dade Community College.
+In 1961, the newly divorced mother of two accepted a teaching position at Miami-Dade Community College (then Dade County Junior College).
 In 1978, after two decades as an educator, administrator, and community activist, she successfully campaigned for a spot in the Florida House of Representatives.
 A few years later in 1982, she became the first African-American woman elected to the Florida State Senate.
-During her tenure in the Florida Legislature, Meek advocated for gender, racial, and economic equality.
+During her tenure in the Florida Legislature, Meek advocated for gender, racial and economic equality.

 During her first years in Washington, Meek fought hard for a spot on the powerful House Appropriations Committee — a position typically closed to freshmen representatives — and made federal funding to relieve the devastation of Hurricane Andrew in Miami a top priority.
 Among other initiatives in Washington, Meek sponsored bills related to immigration and welfare reform, as well as increased entrepreneurial opportunities for African-Americans.
 In 2002, at the age of 76, Carrie P. Meek decided not to seek re-election due to her age.
 Upon her departure, she expressed deep affection for the ten years she spent in Washington: “I wish I could say I was tired of Congress [but] I love it still.”